 Labor costs

 To estimate the costs of paying your construction team, break down the project into specific tasks.
 Estimate the different labor types—skilled, unskilled, specialized—and the labor hours required for each task.
 Calculate your basic labor costs by multiplying estimated hours worked x hourly rates for your workers.
+Make sure you list all types of construction jobs needed with different rates for different skills.

 Account for additional labor expenses like taxes, workers comp insurance, benefits, and so on.
 These will be part of your total labor costs.
 Don’t forget to adjust for potential fluctuations in labor availability—for instance, based on seasons or local demand.